 One of my favorite ways to loosen my neck up is juicy shoulder-to-shoulder chin-to-chest neck rolls.
 This is a stretch that, once learned how to do properly, is a game-changer for neck tension.

-This is my favorite juicy neck roll method that I learned from Carling Harps
+This is how to do my favorite juicy neck roll method that I learned from Carling Harps:

-Using some of the tips mentioned above while at the same time taking things a little easier and a little slower should help avoid a headache after yoga.
+Using some of the tips mentioned above while also taking things a little easier and a little slower should help avoid a headache after yoga.

-We should always remember that it's important to be patient and understanding with our bodies when we're trying to pursue a healthy yoga lifestyle.
+We should always remember to be patient and understanding of our bodies when we're trying to pursue a healthy yoga lifestyle.

-Refine your at-home yoga practice in online yoga classes
+Refine your at-home yoga practice with online yoga classes

 Some online yoga studios, online yoga teacher training programs, and brands that we write about may offer us a small commission should you decide to make a purchase or signup after reading our content.
 Thank you for enabling us to exist!